 - 1. General Requirements: All orders for medication and treatment shall be in writing and must be authenticated by the members of the Medical and Dental Staff except as noted in two (2) below. - 2.
-Who May Write Orders: Orders for medication and treatment may be written by members of the Medical Staff and others involved in the care of the patient and others who may have been authorized to do so by the granting of Temporary Privileges or as Locum Tenens.
-Orders dictated over the telephone will be signed by the person who received the orders with the Physician's or Dentist's name per his or her own name.
+Routine Orders: A physician's routine orders, when applicable to a given patient shall be reproduced in detail on an order sheet of the patient's record, dated, and signed by the physician.
+Routine orders should be reviewed at least annually and updated as needed. - 3.
+Initial Orders: Any initial orders will be on a pre-printed order set either provided by the individual practitioner or the standard order sets provided by the hospital. - 4.
+Who May Write Order: Orders for medication and treatment may be written by members of the Medical Staff and others involved in the care of the patient and others who may have been authorized to do so by the granting of Temporary Privileges or as Locum Tenens.
+Orders dictated over the telephone will be signed by the person who received the orders with the Physician's or Dentist's name per his or her own name to include the date and time of entry.